h2oai/h2ogpt/docs/FAQ.md

 }
 ```

-If using http and not https, then comment out:
+If using http through nginx to get https and do not have native https, then comment out:
 ```python
 @app.route('/login')
 async def login(request: Request):